mushfiqur47/flash/docs/Libraries-and-Services.md

   - `hostname` : The Host name from which the user is viewing the current page.
   - `host` : The HTTP Host header sent by the client.
   - `port` : The port on the server machine being used by the web server for communication.
 For default setups, this will be '80'; using SSL, for instance, will change this to whatever your defined secure HTTP port is.
+  - `gateway_interface` : What revision of the CGI specification the server is using; e.g. 'CGI/1.1'.
+  - `server_addr` : The IP address of the server under which the current script is executing.
+  - `server_name` : The name of the server host under which the current script is executing.
+If the script is running on a virtual host, this will be the value defined for that virtual host.
   - `server_software` : Server identification string, given in the headers when responding to requests.
+  - `server_protocol` : Name and revision of the information protocol via which the page was requested; e.g. 'HTTP/1.0'
+  - `server_signature` : String containing the server version and virtual host name which are added to server-generated pages, if enabled.
+  - `document_root` : The document root directory under which the current script is executing, as defined in the server's configuration file.

   **Request Information**